The Ultimate New York-style Pizza

 How to make it:

-In a big bowl, combine flour, yeast, oil, salt, and mix well with a wooden spoon.
+In a big bowl, combine flour, yeast, salt, and mix well with a wooden spoon.
+Add water and oil, and mix again.
 Cover bowl with plastic wrap and put it aside from 8 to 24 hours for dough to rise.
 Once dough is ready, remove plastic wrap, sprinkle flour over dough, sprinkle your counter as well, and rub your hands against each other with oil so that the dough won’t stick to them, remove the dough from the bowl and place it on the counter.
 For an 8″ skillet, split the dough into two, kneel it and turn it into two balls–if you have a 15″ skillet, no need to split it.
 Pour 2 tablespoons oil on the bottom of the skillet(s) and transfer ball(s) to skillet(s), kneeling it to cover the whole surface of the bottom of the skillet(s) to make the shape of pizza dough.
 Cover dough and let it rest during its second rise, from 1 to 3 hours.

 Past the second rise, preheat your oven to 550ºF.
 (If your skillets have wooden handles, please remove them so they don’t burn in the oven.)
 Kneel the dough, making sure that any bubbles are squeezed off of it.
 Using a spatula, lift the sides of the dough to let out any air from underneath it.
 Sprinkle mozzarella cheese on top then place pepperoni starting from the sides going inward in circles.
 Cook for 12 minutes.
 Remove from oven, sprinkle Pecorino Romano on top and place pizza(s) on a cutting board to cool off.
 Cut in half, quarters and eighths.